chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PyTorch code for DFSpot, a framework
+PyTorch code for DeepFake-Spot, an ensemble of models to determine if the input video is real or fake.

 <p align="right">(<a href="#top">back to top</a>)</p>